zaidansani/thevault/content/the repository/cs2106/Notes/Process Scheduling.md

 - balance
 	- all parts of the computing system should be utilised

-There are two types of scheduling policies
+There are **two types of scheduling policies**
 - Non-preemptive
 	- A process stays scheduled until it blocks OR gives up the CPU voluntarily
 - Preemptive
-	- A process is given a fixed time quota to run
+	- **A process is given a fixed time quota to run**

 Thus, a process scheduler follows this step:

-1. Scheduler is triggered
+4. Scheduler is triggered
-2. If context switch is needed, context of current running process is saved, and placed on blocked queue/ready queue
+5. If context switch is needed, context of current running process is saved, and placed on blocked queue/ready queue
-3. Select a suitable process `P` to run
+6. Select a suitable process `P` to run
-4. Setup context for `P`
+7. Setup context for `P`
-5. Let process `P` run
+8. Let process `P` run
 # Scheduling for Batch Processing

-Criterias:
+> [!important] Criterias:
-- Turnaround time $finish - start$
+> - Turnaround time $finish - start$
-- Throughput: number of tasks finished per unit time
+> - Throughput: number of tasks finished per unit time
-- CPU utilisation: percentage of time when CPU is working on a task
+> - CPU utilisation: percentage of time when CPU is working on a task

 ![process_scheduling_batch_processing](media/process_scheduling_batch_processing.svg)
 ## First-Come-First-Served (FCFS)